 About a decade ago, however, Nakamura and his fellow fishermen became aware of bigger problems impacting tuna.
 Through word-of-mouth networks, they learned that purse seiners were using new sonar equipment at the offshore spawning grounds to spot schools deep undersea, then net them with unprecedented efficiency when they surfaced to lay eggs.
 Around the same time, the Iki fishermen’s own take closer to home began to fall dramatically: Between 2005 and 2014, the Pacific bluefin catch landed at Katsumoto port declined by more than 90 percent, from 358 to 24 metric tons.

 As Nakamura and his colleagues tried to make sense of the crisis, they crossed paths with a fisheries scientist named Toshio Katsukawa.
 Katsukawa was struck by their story and began to examine data from throughout Japan.
-The deeper he looked, the more he became convinced
+The deeper he looked, the more he became convinced that unregulated exploitation of the spawning grounds posed a major threat.

 ‘As the fish disappeared, we all realized they weren’t infinite,’ says Kazunari Ogata, a local fisherman.